bytefish/bytefish.de/blog/numpy_performance.md

 2011-09-30 14:12:39,811 - facerec.models.LBP - DEBUG - time to compute patterns took=185.088027 seconds
 </pre>

-Yes...
-Realtime really get's hard with this.
-This code is executed in Python and due to checking array bounds (and so on) for each call it get's unbelievably slow; I should really port this to C. But if you think another second about it you will probably recognize that you can perform this calculation by only using ``X``: Take the inner matrix of X as the center values and compare it with the equally sized matrix at a (-1,-1) offset.
+Why?
+This code is executed in Python and due to checking array bounds (and so on) for each call it get's unbelievably slow; I should really port this to C.
+But if you think another second about it you will probably recognize that you can perform this calculation by only using ``X``:

+* Take the inner matrix of X as the center values and compare it with the equally sized matrix at a (-1,-1) offset.
 Multiply the result with ``2^7`` and you are done for the first neighbor.
 Now take the matrix at a (-1,0) offset, multiply with ``2^6`` and add it...
 You see where this leads to.

 Is this useful in NumPy?
-Yes it is, because [now the computations are performed in C](http://www.scipy.org/PerformancePython).
+Yes it is!
+Because [now the computations are performed in C](http://www.scipy.org/PerformancePython).

 Let's see what it looks like: